isaac-sim/IsaacLab/docs/source/how-to/add_own_library.rst

    installed or available.
 2. Install your library in the Python environment used by Isaac Lab.
 You can do this by following the steps mentioned in the previous section.
 3. Create a wrapper for the library.
-You can check the module :mod:`isaaclab_tasks.utils.wrappers` for examples of wrappers for different libraries.
+You can check the module :mod:`isaaclab_rl` for examples of wrappers for different libraries.
 You can create a new wrapper for your library and add it to the module.
 You can also create a new module for the wrapper if you prefer.
 4. Create workflow scripts for your library to train and evaluate agents.
 You can check the existing workflow scripts